NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 We could, of course, just "rip off the band-aid" and stabilize everything at once.
 The argument for that would be that enough time has passed and the concerns of (less numerous) long-time users are not important.
-But we think the plan here has little downsides; we can instead make everyone happy with only a small delay.
+But we think the plan here has little downsides; we can instead make everyone happy with only some delay.
 If that is true, why not do that instead!

 # Unresolved questions